MRI without claustrophobia

 What should you wear for an MRI scan?

-In general, we recommend wearing comfortable clothes that you feel good in.
+We generally recommend wearing comfortable clothing in which you feel at ease.
 At the same time, try to avoid any kind of metal in the clothes.
 For chest MRI, shoulder MRI, and pelvic area MRI, as well as for spine exams, you should not wear clothing or underwear with metal hooks or metal fasteners, or remove them in the locker room before the exam.
-Trousers with metal buttons, zips, press studs or belts can also have a negative effect on image quality and should be removed before the examination.
+Pants with metal buttons, zippers, press studs or belts can also have a negative impact on image quality and should be removed before the examination.

 Problem body jewelry and makeup!

-All metal-containing items such as hair clips, earrings, jewelry, and piercings must be removed prior to the examination.
+All metal objects such as hair clips, earrings, jewelry and piercings must be removed before the examination.
 If piercings are not removable, they must be shown in detail to the examining personnel to enable a clear classification of this source of error.
 Furthermore, examinations of the head and neck area may be affected by makeup, as some products contain minimal amounts of iron.
-Please inform our staff already before the examination if you wear “permanent make-up”.
+Please inform our staff before the examination if you are wearing permanent make-up.

 What should you bring to the examination?